Malindi, Malawi: Overview

 Malindi is an urban centre in a predominantly rural setting, situated on the south-eastern shores of Lake Malawi.
 The town is served by St Martins' Hospital, Malindi, a 100-bed mission hospital.
 Also found in this town is the Malindi Mission School.

+People

+The minister Nancy Tembo is from this area and Tembo's aunt Dr Elizabeth Sibande was an agronomist involved in developing new maize varieties.